facelessuser/coloraide/docs/src/markdown/harmonies.md

 light with prisms, he formed probably the first color wheel.
 From there, many others built upon this work, sometimes with opposing ideas.

-The original color wheel, while inspired by what was observed by light was created based on experiments with pigments as well.
+The original color wheel, while inspired by what was observed by light, was created based on experiments with pigments as well.
 As most know, in paint, red, yellow, and blue are considered primary colors.
 Newton thought this translated to light as well and stated they were also the primary colors of light.
 While this isn't actually true, his work was very important in reshaping how people viewed color.